-He is my great-great-great-grandfather.
+He is one of my maternal great-great-great-grandfathers.

-He was born in Vittoriosa, Malta1 in 1814 or 1815, son of Michele Darmenia and Lorenza Lia1.
 I know how old he was when he died, but without a date of birth I am unsure whether he was born in 1814 or 1815.

 Family

-On 15 May 1836, he married Teresa Imbroll in the Basilica of Our Lady of Safe Haven and St Dominic in Valletta.
-At the time the church was still a new Basilica, having been elevated to that status in 1816.
+On Sunday 15 May 1836, he married Teresa Imbroll in the Basilica of Our Lady of Safe Haven and St Dominic in Valletta3 4.
+Don Vincenzo Azzopardi officiated the wedding3.

 A photo of the Basilica of Our Lady of Safe Haven and St Dominic where Paolo Darmenia married - Valletta, Malta